How To Build A Dresser In 24 Easy Steps

 Step 21: Glue Faces Down

-Now it’s finally time to start making the drawer faces.
-Pull out each drawer and add glue, one at a time.
-Clamp each drawer face down as you go.
-Then nail each face down.
-Keep going t it until all the faces are secure.
+Start making the drawer faces.
+Pull out each drawer and add glue to them.
+Clamp each drawer face down.
+Then, nail each face down.
+Continue until the faces are secure.

 Step 22: Sanding

 Sanding will give your dresser a smooth surface.
 You don’t want wood splinters to be an issue.
 Use fine-grit sandpaper and sand every inch of your dresser.